-20. Hobby Lobby Employee discount is 15% off everything.
+16. Hobby Lobby employee discount is 15% off everything.

-And I mean 15% off your entire purchase, plus you can use a 40% off coupon, good for one item — even sale items.
+And I mean 15% off your entire purchase — even sale items.

 I know someone who started selling her watercolor paintings on Etsy.
-She got a part-time job at Hobby Lobby and used her employee discount (on top of sales and coupons) to buy all her painting supplies.
+She got a part-time job at Hobby Lobby and used her employee discount (on top of sales) to buy all her painting supplies.
 Genius!

 Interested?
 Check out the Hobby Lobby job board.